yechiav/Activity_Detection_through_sensors/README.md

-# Activity_Detection_through_sensors
+# Activity Detection through sensors
-detection of user activity by sensors input
+clasification of user activity by on body sensors

+dataset: PAMAP2 Physical Activity Monitoring Data Set

+report given in the project